 The boundary walls have been reinforced by either a green-coloured bamboo for low-risk category politicians, and by ugly asbestos look-alike sheets for high-security ministers.
-Ugly yellow barricades are placed strategically at various places to block traffic during VIP movements.
+Ugly yellow barricades are placed strategically at various places to block the traffic during VIP movements.

-The guard rooms which have been constructed at the entrances are also a make-shift arrangements, some of these structures are as huge as a big waiting rooms.
+The guard rooms which have been constructed at the entrances are also make-shift arrangements, some of these structures are as huge as a big waiting rooms.
 Additional rooms have been added to the erstwhile structures and no effort has been made to match the construction to the originals.
-Cow-sheds, waiting areas, rooms for staff have also been added with no regards to maintain the aesthetics of the buildings.
+Cow-sheds, waiting areas, rooms for staff have also been build with no regards to maintain the aesthetics of the buildings.

 While it is necessary to cater to growing demands of connectivity, electricity and water, what is seen from the roads are ugly water tanks, solar panels with their drums and various antennas – enough to make one cringe.
 Sometimes these structures jostle for space with still-existent but non-working chimneys of the original houses.
 And what would have happened to the interiors is anyone’s guess.